 Embark on a private day tour from Athens to the UNESCO-listed Meteora Monasteries.
 Explore the stunning cliff-top Byzantine Monasteries, enjoy a scenic drive through Central Greece, and savor a taste of Greece with a traditional lunch.
 Book now!

 - Thessaly - Begin your journey from your accommodation in Athens and explore Central Greece and Thessaly.
-Thessaly is a historic and modern administrative region of Greece, encompassing much of the ancient area of the same name.
+Thessaly is both a traditional geographic and a modern administrative region of Greece, encompassing much of the ancient area of the same name.
 Before the Greek Dark Ages, it was known as Aeolia, as mentioned in Homer’s Odyssey.
 Thessaly is a region of stunning beauty, featuring mountains, rivers, beaches, the renowned Plastira Lake, Tempi Valley, and the unique Meteora, Greece’s most photogenic spiritual site.
 Archaeological sites, Byzantine monasteries and churches, traditional villages, and ski resorts make it a favored holiday destination.
 According to Homer’s epic, the Odyssey, Thessaly is the home of Achilles, and the hero Odysseus visited the kingdom of Aeolus, the ancient name for Thessaly.
 The Plain of Thessaly is situated between Mount Oeta/Othrys and Mount Olympus.

 - Meteora - Meteora is a rock formation in central Greece, hosting one of the largest and most precipitously built complexes of Eastern Orthodox monasteries, second in importance only to Mount Athos.
 The six monasteries are constructed on immense natural pillars and hill-like rounded boulders that dominate the local area.